austral/austral.github.io/spec/rationale-error-handling.md

    and because of the double throw problem.

-Having weighed the benefits and problems of both approaches, we decided to implement a simple linear type system.
+Having weighed the benefits and problems of both approaches, we decided to implement a simple linear type system, and an error handling strategy where contract violations result in a crash.

 [sutter]: http://www.open-std.org/jtc1/sc22/wg21/docs/papers/2019/p0709r4.pdf
 [midori]: http://joeduffyblog.com/2016/02/07/the-error-model/